 Summer School

-Please direct all questions regarding summer school to Mr. Johnson at the above email.
+For now, please direct all questions regarding summer school to Mr. Johnson, the EVHS APED. johnsondan@esuhsd.org

 EVHS will offer teacher led classes for credit recovery for the following classes: English 1, Math 1, Math 2, and World History.
 We will also offer ELD teacher led classes.
 Cyber High will be used for credit recovery for Math 3, English 2, English 3, US History, and for any classes a non graduating senior needs to fulfill their graduation requirements.
 A few general elective classes will be offered through cyber high for students low on credits.
 No science or Foreign Language classes are offered in the summer.
 Cyber High is still done in person on the EV campus with the same hours as regular summer school.